 2. Maltese Terrier

+Are Maltese hypoallergenic?
 Maltese Terriers are known for their gorgeous white silky coats, but you won't find them shedding on your furniture or clothes.
-These fearless little dogs are sprightly, playful, and very loving!
+As one of the least shedding dogs out there, these fearless little dogs are sprightly, playful, and very loving!
 They make for amazing apartment dogs and an easy companion for first-time pet owners.

 Fun Facts About Maltese Terriers